antonercool/channel-sensing/README.md

 ![Screenshot](images/channels.PNG)

-### Task1 & Task 2 - Measure the noise/inference signal strength of different channel
+### Measure the noise/inference signal strength of different channel
 To measure the measure the noise/inference signal strength of different channel we wil use the "CC2420.h" module.
 From the module we will use the following functions
 *  cc2420_init()
     * init the cc2420 driver module